Ikilzig/tic-tac-toe/README.md

 - ~~Add audio effects on each play (one for swords and one for bombs)~
 - ~~Add interaction between the players -classic Monkey Island insults).
 The arrays are on the js already~~

+==Things to work out==

-- Add an initial screen
+- Add an initial screen, something like this: https://css-tricks.com/creating-css-sliding-door-effect/
-- intro and winning music
+- intro and winning music (source https://scummbar.com/resources/downloads/index.php?todo=MP3)
 - Add more game characters and allow player selection
 - LocalStorage or SessionStorage?
-- Finally...

-==Things to work out==

-- ...
+- Other cool stuff, like cleaning the code

 ## Tech used

+- Amazing search engines
 - GitHub
 - HTML
 - CSS